Obtain a Work Permit in Netherlands

 Citizens of non-EU and non-EEA countries who wish to work in the Netherlands

 After the work permit application is filed, it is usually processed within five weeks.
-In case a work permit is required, the individual’s visa and/or residence permit application depends on obtaining the work permit in the Netherlands.
-As a result, a Dutch immigration lawyer would recommend postponing any travel plans until after obtaining the work permit in the Netherlands.
+A work permit can be useful as well in other important applications such as the individual’s visa and/or residence permit application.
+As a result, an immigration lawyer in Netherlands would recommend postponing any travel plans until you make sure you obtain the work permit in the Netherlands.

 We invite you to watch a comprehensive video about how to obtain a work permit in the Netherlands:

 How are work permits classified in the Netherlands?

 According to the immigration laws in the Netherlands, there are four types of work permits in this country:

 - GVVA or Single Permit: a residence permit in Netherlands and a supplementary document which states for which employer the foreign citizen is allowed to work;

 - Highly qualified migrant permit: such a work permit in the Netherlands allows Dutch employers to hire extremely skilled foreign workers without being obliged to prove that there are no fit local or EU candidates for the position in question; our team can definitely help you obtain a highly-skilled migrant visa in Netherlands;